 Laura Ingalls Wilder Historic Home & Museum

 About an hour’s drive east of Springfield, Missouri, on U.S. 60, you’ll discover the home where the author of the Little House on the Prairie series lived and began writing.
-Laura Ingalls Wilder was truly a pioneer girl who had lived the life she depicted in her books.
+Laura Ingalls Wilder was truly a pioneer girl who had lived the life she depicted in her books in a small town in Missouri.

 The museum tells her story – from her birth in 1867 in Wisconsin to her arrival at Rocky Ridge Farm in 1894, where she lived until her death in 1957.
 The museum inspires curiosity and promotes learning about the American pioneer experience.
 Rocky Ridge Farm held a special place in Laura’s life.
 It was the homestead where she wrote the books that made her a world-famous author and where she began giving back to her community.